abajcsy/embodied-ai-safety/syllabus.md

 - **Email**: If you email your instructors, please include the substring "[EAIS Course]" to begin a meaningful subject line and have tried to resolve the issue appropriately otherwise.
 Please use your CMU email account.

 ## Grading
 This course will have no exams.
-Instead, grading will be broken down by
+Instead, grading will be broken down by the following categories, with maximal emphasis on a project that is completed throughout the semester.

+Percentage | Activity  |
+------|-----|
+10%| Attendance |
+25%| HW (3x) |
+5%| Paper Summaries |
+5%| Project Proposal |
+20%| Midterm Project Report (Report + Presentation) |
+35%| Final Project (Report + Presentation) |

 - **Attendance**: We want students to attend lectures in person consistently.
 Students are permitted *2 unexcused absences*, no questions asked, before being docked.
+- **Homeworks**: This course will have a few Python implementation-based homeworks that allow you to apply techniques from the class.
-- **Paper Summaries & Presentations**: One goal we have for this course is for you to understand how to consume, explain, and critique research papers.
-Paper summaries are 1-2 paragraph descriptions of the reading assignments that will be submitted to Canvas.
-Paper presentations occur during in-class discussions.
+- **Paper Summaries & Discussions**: One goal we have for this course is for you to understand how to consume, explain, and critique research papers.
-- **Homeworks**: This course will have a few (3) implementation-based homeworks that allow you to apply techniques from the class.
+There will be several paper discussion days during which you will be assigned research papers to read.
+Paper discussions occur in-class.
+Before a paper discussion day, you are expected to complete all assigned readings and submit paper summaries to Canvas by **10am ET of the day the reading will be discussed.** The **paper summaries must answer the following questions:**
+1. What does safety "mean" in this work?
+2. Does the notion of safety apply to a single component / model of the autonomy pipeline, or to the overall "system"?
+Justify.
+3. What do you like about this work?

 - **Project**: Students will engage in a semester-long research project related to the themes of the course before presenting them at the end of the semester.
-The class project can be either a thorough literature review (∼ 50 relevant papers, organized so that it identifies gaps in the state of the art) or an exploration of an original research idea.
+The class project can be either an exploration of an original research idea or a thorough literature review (∼ 50 relevant papers, organized so that it identifies gaps in the state of the art).
+**You must work in a group of min 3 and max 5 people.
+Explicit permission from Andrea must be granted if you want to work on an independent project.** To help you make progress throughout the semester, we have three check-points:
+	* *Project Proposal:* Early in the semester, students will submit a project proposal / pitch via Canvas.
-You can choose to work individually or in groups of up to three.
-We offer an **opportunity for extra credit** if you discuss your project idea with a course staff member and write a 1 paragraph summary of your idea and discussion which you submit to canvas before Spring break.
-By this stage, you should have decided if you are doing a project on your own or in a group and you want to motivate the topic you have chosen and the technical questions that you want to investigate.
-Midway through the semester, students will submit mid-term reports as a checkpoint to ensure that you are making progress towards your final project.
-The final project consists of an oral project presentation as well as a final project report of the length of a typical robotics or machine learning conference paper (~6 pages).
+	* *Midterm Project Check-in:* Midway through the semester, students will submit a mid-term report via Canvas and give an oral presentation in-class about the status of their project.
+	* *Final Project:* The final project consists of an oral project presentation as well as a final project report of the length of a typical robotics or machine learning conference paper (6 pages).

-Percentage | Activity  |
-------|-----|
-10%| Attendance |
-30%| HW (3 homeworks, 10% each) |
-10%| Paper Summaries |
-10%| Midterm Project Report |
-40%| Final Project |

-## Paper Summaries & Presentations
+## Paper Discussion Days
-### Paper Summaries
-There will be several paper discussion days during which you will be as- signed research papers to read.
-You are expected to complete all assigned readings before class and come prepared with comments and questions to discuss with the group.
-You will share 1–2 paragraphs with your takeaways or questions on each reading on Canvas, by **10am ET of the day the reading will be discussed.**

-### Paper Presentations
 During paper discussion days, we will dive into two papers.
 During the very first discussion day, we will randomly assign you into groups that you will keep throughout the semester.
 On each paper discussion day, there will be a set of discussion topics we have generated for each of the papers.
 In your group, you will discuss the assigned topics.
-In each group, one person will be randomly assigned to be the group representative who, after the in- class discussion period, will come up and present on the group’s conclusions.
+In each group, one person will be randomly assigned to be the group representative who, after the in-class discussion period, will come up and present on the group’s conclusions.
 The whole class will engage the presenter on their conclusions and takeaways. *(Note: this paper presentation structure is subject to change based on class size).*

 ## Health & Wellness